satorici/satori-docs/satori_help/docs/modes/run.md

   - echo ${{WHAT}}
 ```

-You will execute it like this to run it locally for example
+You will execute it like this

 ![Run with params](img/run_2.png)